jdench1989/takeaway_project/design_recipe_template.md

   │ add(item)                          │
   │  adds item from menu to self.items │
   │  adds cost from menu to self.total │
-  │                                    │
-  │                                    │
-  │                                    │
-  │                                    │
-  │                                    │
   └────────────────────────────────────┘

-Also design the interface of each class in more detail.

 3. Create Examples as Integration Tests
 Create examples of the classes being used together in different situations and combinations that reflect the ways in which the system will be used.